ND: 10 Years Later TV Tropes

 Hot-Blooded: It runs In the Blood after all.
 She is significantly more expressive than her father's subdued form of hot-bloodedness.
 Not unlike her mother's demeanour.

-Date Rape Averted: Juni once came to Gerard's rescue during a night out when he was out, missing, drunk and vulnerable to potential sexual assault.
-She protected him by punching the perpetrator, while Donatello used a taser on the assailant's head to further subdue her.
+Date Rape Averted: Juni once came to Jonathan's rescue during a night out when he was out, missing, drunk and vulnerable to potential sexual assault.
+She didn’t hesitate—sinking her teeth into the creep’s neck to get them off him and then hauling Jonathan back home.
+Once there, she stayed by his side, cuddling him until he sobered up.

 Tiny Tyrannical Girl: She is noticeably shorter than the other members of the main cast and the majority of the other characters in the series owing to her height of 5'1", but because of her short temper and stubborn spirit, she still manages to scare others.